EconomyLens.com

 Cathay Pacific has benefited from a pick-up in travel demand in Asia. ©AFP

-Hong Kong (AFP) – Hong Kong carrier Cathay Pacific said Wednesday it would place an US$8.1-billion order for 14 Boeing jets, its first with the US aircraft maker for more than a decade.
-In a filing to the city’s stock exchange, the airline said it would “purchase 14 Boeing 777-9 aircraft” and had “secured the right to acquire up to seven additional Boeing 777-9 aircraft.”
-Cathay already has a fleet of more than 230 mostly passenger aircraft.
+Hong Kong (AFP) – Hong Kong carrier Cathay Pacific said on Wednesday it would place a US$8.1 billion order for 14 Boeing jets, its first with the US aircraft maker for more than a decade.
+The airline said in a filing to the city’s stock exchange it would “purchase 14 Boeing 777-9 aircraft” and had “secured the right to acquire up to seven additional Boeing 777-9 aircraft”.
 The new order expects the aircraft to be delivered by 2034, according to a separate filing.

 Related

 Cathay was one of the first buyers to commit to Boeing’s 777X programme when it unveiled the purchase of 21 aircraft in 2013.
 Boeing said in a statement the new deal brought the order book of 777-9 aircraft — “the world’s largest twin-engine airplane” — to 35.
-The jets, designed to reduce fuel use and emissions, would meet Cathay’s growing global travel demand, Boeing added.
+The jets, designed to reduce fuel use and emissions, would meet Cathay’s growing global travel demand, it said.

 Hong Kong’s aviation sector was hit hard by Covid-era policies, which imposed strict rules on travellers that kept it internationally isolated before they were lifted in late 2022.
-In 2024, Cathay’s attributable profit rose slightly to US$1.27 billion, and it announced earlier this year that its flights were finally back to pre-pandemic levels.
+Cathay’s attributable profit in 2024 rose slightly to $1.27 billion and it announced this year that its flights were finally back to pre-pandemic levels.
+The firm reported on Wednesday that its attributable profit in the first six months of 2025 rose slightly to $465 million (HK$3.65 billion) in the first six months of 2025, benefiting from a pick-up in travel demand in Asia.
+Total revenue in that period increased 9.5 percent to $6.92 billion.
+The company also declared an interim dividend of 20 Hong Kong cents per share.

-The airline this month said it had resumed direct flights to Brussels after a long break caused by the pandemic.
+The airline said this month it had resumed direct flights to Brussels after a long break caused by the Covid-19 pandemic.
 Cathay carried a total of 13.6 million passengers in the first half of this year — an average of 75,300 per day, and up 28 percent from the same period last year.
 But the firm also saw a drop of 0.6 percent in profit margin for the first half of the year.
+Cathay’s passenger yields — a measure of value generated by passengers — fell by 12.3 percent, with its low-cost airline HK Express recording a 21.6 percent drop.

-Wednesday’s results were also dragged down by rising costs, while Healy warned in the filing that its low-cost airline HK Express was facing short-term challenges as a pick-up in bookings was “yet to return to normal levels.”
-Cathay’s share price in Hong Kong fell more than nine percent.
+Wednesday’s results were also dragged down by rising costs, while Healy warned in the filing that HK Express was facing short-term challenges as a pick-up in bookings was “yet to return to normal levels”.
+He said the firm was “not immune to the various challenges” in the industry.
+Cathay’s shares in Hong Kong closed down more than 9.6 percent to HK$10.85 on Wednesday.

 © 2024 AFP